x-limitless-x/blakedrumm.com/_posts/2023-10-31-scom-scheduled-reports-perfconnection-error.markdown

 toc: true

 summary: >-
-  This article explains how to resolve the 'PerfConnectionString' or 'StateConnectionString' error that occurs when running scheduled reports in SCOM 2016 or SCOM 2019.
+  This article explains how to resolve the 'PerfConnectionString' or 'StateConnectionString' error that occurs when running scheduled reports in SCOM 2016, 2019, or 2022.

-keywords: scom, perfconnectionstring error, scheduled reports fail, scom 2016, scom 2019
+keywords: scom, perfconnectionstring error, stateconnectionstring error, scheduled reports fail, scom 2016, scom 2019, scom 2022
 permalink: /blog/scheduled-reports-perfconnection-error/
 ---

 ## :warning: Symptoms

-In SCOM 2016 or SCOM 2019, scheduled reports fail to run.
+In SCOM 2016, 2019, or 2022, scheduled reports fail to run.
 If you check report status by opening the Scheduled Reports view in the Operations Console, the status message says, “Default value or value provided for the report parameter 'PerfConnectionString' is not a valid value.” or “Default value or value provided for the report parameter 'StateConnectionString' is not a valid value.”

 ## :bulb: Cause